WHAT TO DO IN HALLSTATT IN ONE DAY

 Prices: 22€ for adults (30€ including the funicular tickets).

 As in Salzburg, the cemetery in Hallstatt is a popular tourist attraction.
-It is a very small cemetery and it feels too weird to me to openly “explore“ a cemetery.
+It is a tiny cemetery, and it feels too weird to me to openly “explore“ a cemetery.

 How to Get There: The Catholic Church (which is not the main one on the lake) is visible from far, but is nestled in the mountain.
 If you are in front of the church, you will see the cemetery as well.